Issac567/PIC_Bootloader/README.md

 ### 1. Build the Project (MPLAB)
 1. Open the specific project folder in **MPLAB X IDE**.
 2. Select your target configuration.
 Under properties make sure your programmer is selected.
-3. Make sure to click **Resolve** packs if neccessary under properties or select a version that works.
-Unresolved will not compile successfully.
 4. Run **Clean and Build**.
 5. Make sure minimal bootloader is flashed before B4J usage.  **Chip with download icon** to flash.